-Tips on pleasing everyone — of all ages — participating in your family vacation, and keeping them safe and healthy, too.
+If you’re planning a multigenerational vacations, follow my tips on pleasing everyone — of all ages — participating in your family vacation, with tips on keeping them safe and healthy, too.

 Look around popular resorts these days and you’re likely to spot a trend: more and more seniors are taking grandchildren on vacation, and many people are sharing vacations with their kids and their parents.
 You may find three or four generations sitting together in the hotel dining room.

 Don’t forget a spare pair of reading glasses for menus and bedtime stories.
 ALL of you need sunglasses and sunscreen, as well as other sun-protective gear like wide-brimmed hats.
-And, pack a deck of cards or Travel Scrabble for rainy days.
+And, pack a deck of cards, iPad loaded with movies or Travel Scrabble for rainy days.